 Indianapolis, IN 46206

-To learn more about our current people in mission, click here.
+To learn more about specific partner initiatives addressing climate change, click here.

 Peace with Justice

 Olive trees are known as an international symbol of peace.
 Gifts for Peace with Justice support projects such as the YWCA of Palestine and YMCA of East Jerusalem Keep Hope Alive!
 Olive Tree campaign.
 By replanting over 200,000 olive trees in Palestinian territories so far, Palestinians are affirmed in their efforts to keep hope alive and in their commitment to work constructively toward peace-building.

 Working toward peace with justice means acknowledging the reality that true peace is more than the absence of conflict.
 Through Global Ministries, we join our voices with advocates around the world to promote opportunities to confront powers that deny the fullness of life and the integrity of creation by living out God’s radical love.